kurt-krueckeberg/kurt-krueckeberg.github.io/german_emigration_records.md

     personal name index.

 -   [German immigrants : lists of passengers bound from Bremen to New York \\\[dates\], with places of origin](https://worldcat.org/title/12389585)

-    **Authors:** Gary J.
-    Zimmerman (Compiler), Marion Wolfert (Compiler) **Publisher:**
+    **Authors:** Gary J. Zimmerman (Compiler), Marion Wolfert (Compiler)

-    Genealogical Pub.
+    **Publisher:** Genealogical Pub.
 Co., Baltimore, 1993.

-A partial reconstruction of some Bremen passenger lists, based on American sources.
+    **Contents:** A partial reconstruction of some Bremen passenger lists, based on American sources.
 Only those passengers are included for whom a specific place of origin is given.
 4 volumes:

     -   \[1\] 1847-1854